 - Metadata are provided for all data

-- Data are machine-readable
+- Data are machine-readable and in standard formats

 Standards, Formats and Protocols:

 IOOS follows the NOAA Data Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts.
-In this Directive “Data sharing” means making data publicly visible and accessible in a timely manner at no cost (or no more than the cost of reproduction), in a format which is machine-readable and based on open standards, along with metadata necessary to find and properly use the data.
+In this Directive “Data sharing” means making data publicly visible and accessible in a timely manner at no cost (or no more than the cost of reproduction), in a format which is machine-readable and based on open standards, along with providing the metadata necessary to find and properly use the data.